Qrouger/PPIFold/README.md

 **.pdb file<br>**
-Model structure, with residues colored according to their interaction. <br>
+Model structure, with residues colored according to their interaction interface. <br>